buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 ### Secondary CSV

 If you've got a CSV of your enrolled students and you just want to make it suitable for registering them, you might not need a secondary CSV.
-It's for the situation where the data for students has come from two, rather than one source.
-In this case, you can add a secondary spreadsheet that provides additional columns you'll be able to pick from the drop-down menues when you select columns for the CSV.
+This is for the situation where your student data has come from two, rather than one source.
+In this case, you can add a secondary spreadsheet that provides additional columns you can pick from the drop-down menus when you select columns for the CSV.
 This only works if there is a column in both source and secondary CSVs with an identical title, and with matching values for the same student.
 See the case study below for an example that demonstrates how this is useful.

-If you upload a secondary CSV but the utility can't find a column to use to join it with the main CSV, you'll see a warning message.
+If you upload a secondary CSV but the utility can't find a column to use to join it with the main CSV, you'll see a warning when you click **Show options**.
 The common column that's being used to join the rows must have the same name in both CSVs.
-It will join the rows where the data in that column, in each CSV

 {: .rhul}
 Our CSV of enrolled students was downloaded from Moodle.
 But we also needed